gregtam/jupyter-notebook-initializer/README.md

 ```
 %%readsql -h 10 other_df
 SELECT *
   FROM {table_name};
 ```

 ### Printing SQL Queries
 While writing our SQL queries with string formatting, we may want to view the query beforehand as it there may be errors.
-We want to this via the `%%printsql` magic function.
+We want to do this via the `%%printsql` magic function.

 ```
 %%printsql
 SELECT *
-  FROM {table_name}
+  FROM {table_name};
 ```

 ### Autofill Table Names